jappeace/cut-the-crap/Readme.md

 Youtube has a quota of 10 000, which means you can only uplaod 4 vidoes with api's a day.

-I may come back to this some day to do automated editing.
-I want to cut videos based upon audio being there or not.
-But abandoned for now.
+I have to try this before I can see if it works.

 # Stream too youtube